 We design, develop, test, market, license, and support new software products and enhancements of current products.
 We continuously monitor our software products and enhancements to remain compatible with standard platforms and file formats.
 In accordance with ASC 985-20 "Costs of Software to be Sold, Leased or Otherwise Marketed," we expense software development costs, including costs to develop software products or the software component of products to be sold, leased, or marketed to external users, before technological feasibility is reached.
 Once technological feasibility has been established, certain software development costs incurred during the application development stage are eligible for capitalization.
 Based on our software development process, technical feasibility is established upon completion of a working model.
 Technological feasibility is typically reached shortly before the release of such products.
-No such costs were capitalized during the periods presented in this report.
+Such costs in the amount of \$43,771 were capitalized during the 2022.
+No such costs were capitalized during 2021.

 In accordance with ASC 350-40, "Internal-Use Software," we capitalize purchase and implementation costs of internal use software.
 Once an application has reached development stage, internal and external costs, if direct and incremental, are capitalized until the software is substantially complete and ready for its intended use.
 Capitalization ceases upon completion of all substantial testing.
 We also capitalize costs related to specific upgrades and enhancements when it is probable that the expenditure will result in additional functionality.
+Such costs in the amount of \$376,345 were capitalized during 2022.
 Such costs in the amount of \$38,305 were capitalized during 2021.

-No such costs were capitalized in 2020.
-Such capitalized costs are stated at cost less accumulated amortization.
+Capitalized costs are stated at cost less accumulated amortization.
 Amortization is computed over the estimated useful lives of the related assets on a straight-line basis, which is three years.
-At December 31, 2021 and 2020, our consolidated balance sheets included \$38,305 and \$0, respectively, in other long term assets.
+At December 31, 2022 and 2021, our consolidated balance sheets included \$402,673 and \$38,305, respectively, in other long-term assets.

-For the years ended December 31, 2021, and 2020, our expensed software development costs were \$45,697 and \$293,092, respectively.
+For the years ended December 31, 2022, and 2021, our expensed software development costs were \$53,797 and \$345,697, respectively.